grandeurdev/arduino-sdk/README.md

   // This sets up the device WiFi. setupWiFi();

-  myProject = grandeur.init(YourApiKey, YourDeviceToken);
+  myProject = grandeur.init(YourApiKey, YourToken);
   myDevice = myProject.device(YourDeviceID);
-  // This gets the device's parms variables from Grandeur and passes them to
+  // This gets the device's state variable from Grandeur and passes it to
-  // getParmsCallback() function.
+  // getStateCallback() function.
-  myDevice.getParms(getParmsCallback);
+  myDevice.data().get("state", getStateCallback);
-  // This sets up the update handler for parms.
-When an update to parms occur on Grandeur,
+  // This sets up the update handler for state.
+When an update to state occurs on Grandeur,
-  // parmsUpdatedCallback() function is called. myDevice.onParmsUpdated(parmsUpdatedCallback);
+  // stateUpdatedCallback() function is called. myDevice.data().on("state", stateUpdatedCallback);
 }

 void loop() {